Raitoning/UL-Voxelization/README.md

 2. Make a `build` folder in the cloned repository.
 3. Run `cmake ..` in the `build` directory.
 4. Run `make`.
-5. Run `./display3D [file.off]` to launch the executable.
+5. Run `./display3D file.off` to launch the executable.

 If everything went fine, a window should open with a 3D bunny inside (or the file you chose).
 You can interact with it using the mouse and keyboard.
-Use the F1 key to open an help window with some keyboard/mouse actions.
+Use the H key to open an help window with some keyboard/mouse actions.

 In the near future, you will be able to choose what kind of voxelisation you want between Gaussian (1 voxel each unit) and a Resolution based one (128x128x128, 256x256x256, ...).